For the current application submission deadline, please see the How to Apply page.

 Applications for doctoral study are considered for fall admission only.
 All students admitted to our doctoral program are offered full financial aid in a combination of fellowships and teaching assistantships.
 Prospective students must submit all application materials by the deadline listed above.
 The English Department admissions process occurs once a year and ends in late February.

 When reviewing applications, we look for evidence of keen intellectual ability, skill in literary analysis, scholarly potential, and a strong sense of academic purpose.
 We do not emphasize any single factor, but pay close attention to written work and to applicants' competency in one or more foreign languages.
 We typically expect to receive between 350 and 400 applications for admission to the doctoral program, with a target class size of between 6 and 8 students.
-The recipients of admissions offers have, on average, GRE Verbal scores of 700, Quantitative of 650, and Analytical of 5.0.
+The recipients of admissions offers have, on average, GRE Verbal scores of 166/700 (between new and old scoring systems), Quantitative of 151/650, and Analytical of 5.0.
 An undergraduate GPA over 3.5 is highly desirable.

 The following account describes a student's typical progress toward the Ph.D.
 It is not an official description of the degree requirements, which you will find on The Graduate School website.
 All students admitted to the PhD program are, without exception, guaranteed full funding (stipend plus tuition) for five academic years and four summers.
 The Ph.D. in English takes a minimum of four years, though candidates almost always take at least five years to finish.
 Though the Graduate School allows students nine years in which to complete their degree, but we strongly encourage students to finish within six.